b1naryth1ef/seastash/README.md

 # SeaStash

-SeaStash is a C implementation of the logstash server that was built for extremely fast and efficient log processing.
+Seastash is a C-based logstash-like server for the aggregation, filtering, parsing, and exportation of raw log lines.
 It uses [libmill](http://libmill.org/) for concurrency, and [lua](http://www.lua.org/) for dynamically configurable log parsing and processing.

 ## Configuration
 ```lua